Challenge

 Outcome

-The artefact was this project is a radio which plays news based on the mood, its owner wakes up with.
+The artefact in this project is a radio which plays news based on the mood, its owner wakes up with.
 The intention was to rejuvenate the mornings and provide interaction models which can be visceral and human-like.

 Tags